DanilGutak/darkly/amdin_password/Resources/README.md

-## Laboratory Report: Admin Password Exposure via robots.txt
+## Admin Password Exposure via robots.txt

 ### Summary
 A vulnerability was discovered through information leakage in the `robots.txt` file, leading to exposure of admin credentials and unauthorized access to the admin panel.